 Supplies for Rainbow Bath Salts

 In order to feed my crafting habit – and maybe buy a doughnut ‘cuz I’m way too lazy to make them – I’ve included affiliate links.
 Remember, you pay nothing more if you click on them.

 - Epsom Salts – I always use non-scented, non-medicated.

-- Soap Colors (recommended) or Gel Food Coloring
+- Soap Colors or Mica Powder (recommended) or Gel Food Coloring

 - Sweet Almond Oil (or any moisturizing oil)